 Are there risks to intermittent fasting?

 So far, this all sounds really good, right?
-But there are of course caveats.
+But there are, of course, caveats.

 Low calorie intake always comes with risks, which is why it is important to ensure that you are getting adequate calories and proper nutrients while following this style of eating.
-Hunger can be a real issue, which in turn can lead to stress.
+Hunger can be a real issue, which, in turn, can lead to stress.
 Prolonged stress of any sort can increase inflammation in the body.

-Confining yourself to a specific way of eating for a short time can also lead you down a long road of yo-yo dieting, and some argue fasting can lead to disordered eating.
+Confining yourself to a specific way of eating for a short time can also lead you down a long road of yo-yo dieting, and some argue that fasting can lead to disordered eating.

 Finally, the results of some animal studies suggest intermittent fasting could affect fertility in women, so you should skip it if you’re trying to get pregnant.